pizzalover125/pygameclock/README.md

-# pygameclock
+# Pygame Clock
-A simple clock made in pygame.
+Just a super simple clock made in pygame, what can I say?